Qualcomm Stadium, once home to the Chargers and, prior to the construction of Petco Park, the San Diego Padres, is no more.

 Capacity

-Snapdragon is about half the capacity, at 34,500.
+Snapdragon is about half the capacity, at 35,000.
 Qualcomm Stadium held approximately 71,000.
+The smaller size creates a more intimate atmosphere—every seat at Snapdragon provides excellent views of the field.

 Playing Surface

-Both Qualcomm Stadium and Bashor Field at Snapdragon use a natural grass playing surface
+Both Qualcomm Stadium and Bashor Field at Snapdragon use a natural grass playing surface.

 Cost